 Patients can now register on-line.
 Please click here.

 The receptionist will offer you a new patient appointment.
 Acceptance on to the list is as at the discretion of the Doctor.
-We will ask you for proof of identity (Please refer to our registration policy).
-(Medical Cards are not accepted as proof of identity).
+We will ask you for proof of identity.

 Patients are advised to the read the NHS counter fraud declaration before signing the registration form.